-The plasma parameters such as the electron density and temperature plays a key role in the dynamics of the solar atmosphere.
-These characteristics are important in solar physics, because they can help to understand the physics in the solar corona.
-The goal is to reconstruct the electron density and temperature distributions in the solar corona.
-The relations between emission and plasma parameters in different time scales are studied.
-We present a physics-based model to reconstruct the density, temperature and emission in the EUV band.
-This model called CODET is composed of a flux transport model, an extrapolation model, an emission model and an optimization algorithm.
+Plasma parameters such as the electron density and temperature play a key role in the dynamics of the solar atmosphere.
+These characteristics are important in solar physics because they can help us to understand the physics of the solar corona, the ultimate goal being the reconstruction of the electron density and temperature distributions in the solar corona.
+The relations between emission and plasma parameters in different timescales are studied.
+We present a physics-based model to reconstruct the density, temperature, and emission in the EUV band.
+This model, called COronal DEnsity and Temperature (CODET), is composed of a flux transport model, an extrapolation model, an emission model, and an optimization algorithm.
 The CODET model parameters were constrained by comparing the model's output to the TIMED/SEE record instead of direct observations because it covers a longer time interval than the direct solar observations currently available.
-The most important results of the current work that the recovery of SSI variability in specific wavelengths in the EUV band, also the variations in density and temperature profiles through the solar corona in different layers during the solar cycle 23 and 24, will be presented.
-The emission maps were obtained and they are in accordance to the observations.
-Also, the density and temperature maps are related to the variations of the magnetic field in different layers through the solar atmosphere.
+The most important results of the current work are the recovery of SSI variability in specific wavelengths in the EUV band, as well as the variations in density and temperature profiles through the solar corona in different layers during solar cycles 23 and 24 will be presented.
+The emission maps were obtained and they are in accordance with the observations.
+Additionally, the density and temperature maps are related to the variations of the magnetic field in different layers through the solar atmosphere.

-Keywords: Sun: magnetic fields - Sun: corona
+Key words: Sun: corona - Sun: magnetic fields

-1. INTRODUCTION
+1. Introduction

-The solar magnetic field and their relationship with the plasma parameters are important to describe some phenomena in the solar atmosphere.
-The magnetic field is created in the solar interior by the solar dynamo action (Dikpati & Gilman 2009).
-This manifestation is observed as a variety of phenomena in the solar atmosphere (Mackay & Yeates 2012; Solanki et al. 2006; Low 1996; Hargreaves 1995).
+The solar magnetic field and its relationship with the plasma parameters are important to consider when describing some phenomena in the solar atmosphere.
+The magnetic field is created in the solar interior by solar dynamo action (Dikpati & Gilman 2009).
+This manifestation is observed as a variety of phenomena in the solar atmosphere (Hargreaves 1995; Low 1996; Solanki et al. 2006; Mackay & Yeates 2012).

-There are some processes where coronal electrons are accelerated and emit radiation, such as the acceleration by the electromagnetic field of photospheric radiation (i.e. EUV emission is produced by free-free emission from the chromosphere and corona).
+There are some processes where coronal electrons are accelerated and emit radiation, such as the acceleration by the electromagnetic field of photospheric radiation (i.e., EUV emission is produced by free-free emission from the chromosphere and corona).
 In general, the Solar Spectral Irradiance (SSI) influences the Earth's atmosphere for each wavelength in different altitudes.
-The EUV emission has considerable impact on the Earth's upper atmosphere, i.e., on the density, temperature, and total electron content, and it is an important driver for space weather (Schmidtke 2015; Haberreiter et al. 2014).
+The EUV emission has a considerable impact on the Earth's upper atmosphere, i.e., on the density, temperature, and total electron content, and it is an important driver for space weather (Haberreiter et al. 2014; Schmidtke 2015).

 The study of plasma parameters such as electron density and temperature can contribute to understanding some phenomena shown in the solar atmosphere.
-Determinations of coronal densities have been made since $\sim$ 1950 from van de Hulst (1950) and Pottasch (1964, 1963) models from eclipse observations and empirical laws relating brightness with height.
-However, the measurement of these parameters is not trivial in the solar corona because the plasma is optically thin and the information received is integrated along the line of sight mixing information from different wavelengths (Kramar et al. 2014; Singh et al. 2002).
-For this reason, it is important to build models that can be used to study this behaviour and check whether or not the results are related to characteristics of the solar cycle and if they are changing in different time scales.
+Determinations of coronal densities have been made since ~1950 from the models of van de Hulst (1950) and Pottasch (1963, 1964) based on eclipse observations and empirical laws relating brightness with height.
+However, the measurement of these parameters is not trivial in the solar corona because the plasma is optically thin, and the information received is integrated along the line of sight, mixing information from different wavelengths (Singh et al. 2002; Kramar et al. 2014).
+For this reason, it is important to build models that can be used to study this behavior and check whether or not the results are related to characteristics of the solar cycle and if they are changing in different timescales.